andrewjradcliffe/RecursiveTiles.jl/README.md

 The reader will likely agree that specification via the macro is also much easier to read.

+The `AbstractTile` type is a subtype of `AbstractVector`, hence, by the interface for types returned by this package is that of `AbstractArray`; a small number of specializations (`hash`, `==`, `isequal`, `<`, `isless`) exist so as to enable set operations, sorting, comparison, etc. to respect the presence of the index held by each tile.
+Such specializations would not normally be visible to the user, and, as applied here, serve only to encourage the user to treat `Tile`s as `AbstractArray`s.

 ## Recommendations
 - As a tile is defined by contiguous repetition of some value (which we call an index) produced by the transformation of each slice,